bormaxi8080/osint-timeline/DRAFT.md

 PiSegment - A light weight python software for semi-supervised segmentation on images: https://github.com/aGIToz/PiSegment

+Hyperbacked - it stores secrets securely using printable PDFs that contain encrypted QR-Codes.
+The encrypted backup can optionally be sharded, so that it can be distributed across many trusted people, with only a configurable subset of shards being required to decrypt the secret: https://github.com/Twometer/hyperbacked

 ----

 Tauri - Build smaller, faster, and more secure desktop applications with a web frontend: https://github.com/tauri-apps/tauri